Recently featured Zero-Gravity™ articles

 Zanca et al. demonstrated that “The Zero-Gravity system has a great potential to significantly reduce operator dose through the creation of a nearly zero-radiation work environment.”
 Link to manuscript.

-Conducting a busy interventional practice with negligible exposures to the head and eyes, while supporting zero weight on the body.
-The goal is achieved, using readily available resources.
-Read More and link to manuscript
+Kwarcinski et al. showed that an operator can conduct a busy interventional practice with negligible exposures to the head and eyes, while supporting zero weight on the body.
+Read more and Link to manuscripts.

-More confirmation of the problems with lightweight “lead” aprons supporting the findings and discussions in the reviews below.
-Two recent manuscripts highlight the reduced protection of non-lead aprons, the pervasive problems with labeling compliance and regulations in general, and why we often don’t know if we are shielded.
-Read More and link to manuscripts
+Two studies by Fakhoury et al. and Lu et al. further highlight the reduced protection of non-lead aprons, the pervasive problems with labeling compliance and regulations in general, and why we often don’t know if we are shielded.
+Read more and link to manuscript.

-The prevalence of musculoskeletal pain is very high in IR doctors, and usually attributed to the interventional practice, as shown in this excellent recent study.
-Prevalence of musculoskeletal symptoms in interventional radiologists.
-Morrison et al.
+The prevalence of musculoskeletal pain is very high in IR doctors, and usually attributed to the interventional practice, as shown in this excellent recent study by Morrison et al. Link to manuscript.

 A practical tutorial for the practicing interventionalists or fluoroscopy worker on the deficiencies of non-lead and lightweight aprons.
 The problems are explained in relatively simple terms and graphics, with a section providing guidance on how to evaluate one’s own apron or a potential purchase in order to prevent unexpected radiation exposure.
 Read More...